ckan/ckanext-harvest/README.rst

         - create new harvest source

       harvester rmsource {id}
-        - remove (inactivate) a harvester source
+        - remove (deactivate) a harvester source, whilst leaving any related datasets, jobs and objects

       harvester clearsource {id}
-        - clear a harvester source (delete all associtated datasets)
+        - clears all datasets, jobs and objects related to a harvest source, but keeps the source itself

       harvester sources [all]
         - lists harvest sources